 Whilst you would never do this on a downhill hairpin, it comes in handy on particularly tight uphill hairpins in locations such as the Pyrenees.

-In this scenario, you can often treat your uphill hairpin as a U-turn – in which case you balance your clutch and rear brake with positive throttle.
+In this scenario, you can often treat your uphill hairpin as a U-turn – in which case you balance your clutch and a rear brake with a positive throttle.

 Hairpin Bends On A Motorcycle: Conclusion